ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

 - ✅ **Added**: Added new `topicPolicy` to Kafka connection map, with the default to auto-create non-existent topics (and drop/recreate them otherwise).
-This makes it easier to iterate on data generators without having to flip back and forth between ShadowTraffic and Kafka.- ⚡ **Improved**: Updated default Postgres behavior for `tablePolicy` from `manual` to `dropAndCreate`, for the same reason as Kafka.
+This makes it easier to iterate on data generators without having to flip back and forth between ShadowTraffic and Kafka.
+- ⚡ **Improved**: Updated default Postgres behavior for `tablePolicy` from `manual` to `dropAndCreate`, for the same reason as Kafka.

 ---